Unisens/unisensR/README.md

 # unisensR

-This library is a prototype to demonstrate how to use the unisens file format in R.
+This Library provides functions to import Unisens data into R. Unisens is a universal data format for multi sensor data.

-Currenlty it is only supported to read CSV ValuesEntries and EventEntries with comma separated values.
+Currenlty it supportes to read CSV ValuesEntries and EventEntries with comma separated values and BIN SignalEntries in int16 and int32 data types.

 ## How to install unisensR
 ```r